MolSSI/QCSchema/README.md

 A concrete list of requirements for this schema can be found [here](Requirements.md).

 ## Example
-The following is an example input to the program.
+The following is an example Python version.
 Note that the specification is likely to change heavily, especially with regard to units.
 However, this is an example of the common input and output structures: